 ISO 13485 audits don’t technically result in a “pass” or “fail” grade.
 Your organization can only really fail if you ignore the auditor’s suggestions for fixing non-conformances.
 This would result in failing to get certified or losing your ISO 13485 certification.
 However, non-conformances can have a real impact on product quality, waste, and compliance.
 Preparing to pass an ISO audit with minimal recommendations is clearly a smart move.

-RELATED READING: An ISO 13485 Risk Management Plan Example You Can Steal and Use
+RELATED READING: An ISO 13485 Risk Management Plan example

 An ISO audit shouldn’t be cause for losing sleep.
 Ideally, your organization should understand how your quality system stacks up against the standard for medical device manufacturers and opportunities for improvement.
 Checklists are high-value tools when they’re used on an ongoing basis to internally audit your QMS.
 They let you know what to expect.

-Knowing what to expect is definitely a good thing when it comes to an inspection from an ISO or FDA auditor.
+Knowing what to expect is an advantage when it comes to an inspection from an ISO or FDA auditor.
 You shouldn’t raise the alarm when an inspector walks on site and worry about how to disguise weaknesses in your QMS.
 Devoting the resources in advance to make sure you meet standards for quality management can ensure your quality management system is helping you operate efficiently and with minimal risk.

-There is no public database of feedback that companies receive during an ISO audit.
+There's no public database of feedback that companies receive during an ISO audit.
 However, ISO 13485 has many areas of alignment with FDA QSR.
 Based on 483 observation data, you can identify which areas are the one companies struggle with and focus on the common pitfalls of ISO 13485 compliance.

 Insufficient CAPA is the number one trigger for FDA citations in the medical device industry.
 Rely on ISO 8.5.2 (correction) and 8.5.3 (prevention) and the FDA’s own inspection guidelines to make sure your CAPA meets standards.